konnektiv/shortcodes-ultimate/readme.txt

 - New option `mobile` for `[su_tabs]` which allows disabling tab stacking on mobile devices
 - New option `texttrack` for `[su_vimeo]` which allows enabling video subtitles

 **Improvements**

 - `[su_youtube_advanced]` is now always served through https
 - Improved compatibility of `[su_image_carousel]` with various themes
 - `[su_image_carousel]` can now be loaded through AJAX
+- Insert Shortcode window will now remain open if the dark background clicked

 **Fixes**